 Here is In Oaxaca, Anything is Possible.

-There are walking and hiking paths around the village, along the river and into the countryside near a local reservoir.
-You are welcome to venture out and explore on your own.
-Personal safety is not a concern.
+There are lovely walking paths around the village, along the river and into the countryside near a local reservoir.
+You are welcome to venture out and explore the village on your own.
+Personal safety is not a concern here.

 Our Oaxaca-based yoga instructor will offer gentle practice each morning before we begin to write.

 Norma Hawthorne produces arts and educational programs in Oaxaca, Mexico, operating as Oaxaca Cultural Navigator LLC since 2006.
-A published writer and photographer, she offers textile and fiber arts, tapestry weaving, natural dyeing, creative writing, and photography workshops that people attend coming from throughout the world.
+She offers textile and fiber arts, tapestry weaving, natural dyeing, creative writing, and photography workshops that people throughout the world attend.
 During her 30-year university career, Norma organized national award-winning programs for Indiana University, University of Virginia, and George Washington University.
 Before she retired, Norma raised more than $23 million for The University of North Carolina School of Nursing.
 She holds the B.A. from California State University at Northridge and the M.S. from the University of Notre Dame.

 Preliminary Workshop Outline